-Alline Myers is a Process Engineer in the NanoFab Operations Group.
+Alline Myers is a Physical Scientist in the NanoFab Operations Group.
 She received a B.S. in Physics from North Carolina State University, an M.S. in Physics from Penn State, and a Ph.D. in Materials Science and Engineering from North Carolina State University.
-Alline has extensive experience in materials and nanostructure characterization using field emission scanning transmission electron microscopy, focused ion beam (FIB) systems, and scanning electron microscopy.
+Alline has extensive experience using transmission electron microscopy (TEM), focused ion beam systems, and scanning electron microscopy to characterize nanoscale materials and devices.
 After working at NIST as an NRC Postdoctoral Research Associate in the Chemical Science and Technology Laboratory, Alline spent over 10 years in the semiconductor industry, working at Advanced Micro Devices and Spansion, where she applied analytical electron microscopy techniques to the characterization and failure analysis of logic and flash memory devices.
-Alline joined the CNST in September 2010, and is responsible for training and assisting NanoFab users on the Titan transmission electron microscope (TEM), optimizing the performance of the TEM, and helping train users on the dual beam FIB systems.
+Alline joined the CNST in 2010 and is responsible for training NanoFab users on the Titan analytical TEM and on TEM sample preparation equipment, as well as for maintaining this equipment.
+She also provides TEM service work for NanoFab customers and assists users on the FIB/SEM systems.

 NanoFab Operations Group

 Ph.D.
 Materials Science and Engineering - North Carolina State University